 He is also member of the psychedelic electropunk band Dendermonde (and previously of the band Babyjohn), and dj.

 Being a commercial engineer, Van Cauwenberghe enjoys engaging in the business matters of cultural activities.
-Apart from being Voetvolk’s business manager, he is associated with Key Performance (as Art Project Manager).
+Apart from being Voetvolk’s business manager, he is part of the board of directors of oKo, the industry federation for the professional arts in Flanders and Brussels.
 In 2016 he won the Prize for Cultural Entrepeneurship, awarded by the Flemish Community.